Starting a School: Lessons from a Charter School Veteran

 Schools are complicated work places.
 Far more complex than say, a manufacturing facility.
 So I advise the young charter school (or a veteran charter school, for that matter) to find a PEO that understands schools and how the operations of schools can stretch even the most able school administrator.
 If you work with a PEO focused on K-12—you will get HR support that will help you attract and retain teachers with the best, most appropriate employee benefits and wellness programs.
 Moreover, you likely will save a ton of money on those employee benefits – money you can use to put back into your classrooms. .
 Plus, with constantly changing employment regulation, it’s hard to keep up and manage through the complexity – and that means persistent headaches.
 But a PEO who knows what’s happening in the K-12 arena means they can stay on top of continuous change while you stay on top of building the school of your dreams.

 In the end, if I had to give one piece of advice to those entrepreneurial souls ready to take on the challenge of an independent charter school, I’d say surround yourself with a core team you can really trust; a team with vision, and operational experience, and a broad skill set that augments your own.
 In your earliest days, stay focused on building a school that can grow, and lean on a great HR team for the rest.
-In my experience working with Little Bird, I’ve been impressed with their approach to employee benefits and HR services for the charter and private school environment, because I know first hand how critical human capital is to the growth and future of charter school.
+In my experience working with Little Bird and the committee of Atlanta private schools, I’ve been impressed with their approach to employee benefits and HR services for the charter and private school environment, because I know first hand how critical human capital is to the growth and future of charter school.

 We invite you to learn more about the challenges of HR in Charter Schools.
 Visit our panel at 11AM on Tuesday, June 28th in The Music City Center, Room 208A.